The 2020 Detroit Bar Legal Scholar Program

 Selection and Recognition of the Detroit Bar Legal Scholar

-Based upon the submissions meeting the evaluation criteria above, we may select on or before May 22, 2020 the author(s) of a specific submission to be awarded the designation of 2020 Detroit Bar Legal Scholar.
-The author(s) of the approved submission shall be recognized at the Detroit Bar’s Annual Meeting on June 11, 2020, and Archer Award Gala on November 19, 2020.
+Based upon the submissions meeting the evaluation criteria above, we may select in June the author(s) of a specific submission to be awarded the designation of 2020 Detroit Bar Legal Scholar.
+The author(s) of the approved submission shall be recognized at the Detroit Bar’s Annual Meeting on August 13, 2020, and Archer Award Gala on November 19, 2020.
 The biographical information of the selected Detroit Bar Legal Scholar, together with the successful submission, shall be published either electronically or in writing.
 Any other submissions may also be published electronically or in writing as references for public use.